proactiveprogramming/swift-tutorial/README.md

 # swift-tutorial

-Status: Project is currently not active due to change of focus on Golang.
+Status: Project is currently not active as of 05 Apr 2022

 ![Swift programming language](/swift.jpeg)